IO International Office

 Nomination to Partner University

-After a successful application and allocation to one of our many exchange spots, the next step is for us to nominate you at the respective host university.
+After a successful application and allocation, the next step is for us to nominate you at the respective host university.

 The nomination period for Master students begins around April.